FACTION BRIEF

 The Casualties

 Three fragmentation cases reside in the Insomnia Wards.
-Their brains could not reconcile restored dream architecture with the continuous-consciousness framework.
-They are living inside continuous dream states — not sleeping, not waking, but somewhere the Sprawl has no word for.
+Their brains could not reconcile restored dream architecture with the continuous-consciousness framework the Protocol built.
+They are not sleeping.
+They are not waking.
+They are living inside continuous dream states — somewhere the Sprawl has no word for.

-Dr. Ayari consults on their care.
-She also consults on the successful cases.
-The fragmented and the restored occupy the same medical territory — consciousness states that should not exist under current firmware, but do.
+Dr. Ayari consults on their care alongside the successful cases.
+The fragmented and the restored occupy the same medical territory: consciousness states that should not exist under current firmware, but do.
+The Wards serve as both cautionary tale and proof of concept, depending on who is telling the story.

 Allies